 Juliette Award, 2013

-Girl Scouts of Maine will honor Julia Munsey with the 2013 Juliette Award at the annual Pearls of Wisdom breakfast on September 18, 2013 at the Hilton Garden Inn, Bangor.
+Girl Scouts of Maine honored Julia Munsey with the 2013 Juliette Award at the annual Pearls of Wisdom breakfast on September 18, 2013 at the Hilton Garden Inn, Bangor.
 Girl Scouts of Maine established the Juliette Award to honor a woman who embodies the essence of Juliette Gordon Low, the founder of Girl Scouts of the USA.
 Juliette Gordon Low was a woman who exemplified a heightened sense of service to community and the country, exhibited determination to succeed, and advanced Girl Scout principles by advocating for leadership in girls.

 “Julia Munsey’s strength of character and dedication to community service make her an inspirational leader,” said Joan McDonald, CEO, Girl Scouts of Maine.
 “She is an exemplary role model for girls and we are proud to honor her for her extensive achievements, as well as her dedication to fostering self-confidence and leadership skills in others.”